Why your purpose is the foundation of your sale

 It's surprising how many schools raise money only because it happens to be the time of the year they always do it.
 If you ask them why they're having a sale, their answer is always the same.
 They're raising money for the ‘general fund’.
 Their students, staff and parents are used to it and their fundraiser almost runs on autopilot.

 The kickoff is performed like clockwork, the students take home their packets and the selling begins.
 Once the sale is over, order forms and money are turned in, the order is processed and the merchandise is shipped.
-If there were no problems, they do the same thing next year.
+If there were no problems or complaints, they do the same thing all over again next year.

 The Same Old Fundraising Protocol